-These all make a difference to the bread, generally, the more intense these factors are, the stronger and darker the crust will be.
+These all impact the quality of the bread.
+In general, the more intense these factors are, the harder and darker the crust will be.
 However, today we are going to focus on the temperature of the oven.

 Best baking temperature for bread

-Soft bread rolls are baked at high heat, typically 250C (480F).
-The top heater of the oven is used if the capability is available.
-The heat quickly caramelises the sugars in the top surface for a thick, coloured crust and a soft, moist crumb.
+Soft bread rolls are baked at 250C (480F) for 10-12 minutes.
+The rolls should be placed on a shelf that’s close to the top element of the oven.
+If you can’t do this with your oven, finish off under the broiler for the last 2-3 minutes.
+The heat quickly caramelises the sugars on the top surface.
+This makes a thick coloured crust and a soft, moist crumb.

 When baking baguettes the oven should be set to 250C (480F).
-This helps draw the characteristic butter-like flavour from the flour and makes them crunchy, but soft.
+This helps draw the characteristic butter-like flavour from the flour and makes them crunchy, yet soft in the inside.

 Pizza is baked at 450-500C (850-930F), sometimes higher.
-This temperature is not achievable in most domestic ovens so wood or gas-fired ovens are usually used.
-The high temperature draws sweet aromas from the crust whilst leaving the dough interior nice and soft.
-The bake time for a pizza is generally under a minute in this heat.
-When making pizza at home with a cooler oven, try adding sweeteners and olive oil to the dough recipe to help speed up the colourisation.
+This temperature is not achievable in most domestic ovens.
+A wood or gas-fired oven is used in restaurants.
+The high temperature draws sweet aromas from the crust whilst the dough interior becomes nice and soft.

 Best baking temperature for sourdough

 To bake sourdough, preheat the oven to 250C (480F) with a baking stone inside.
 Once the bread goes in, lower the temperature to 230C (450F).
 Add steam and set a timer for 25 minutes.
 After this, open the oven door to release the steam and drop the heat to 210C (410F).
 Cook until the bread sounds hollow when tapped.